Sex and Gender Data Collection Guidance

 2. Sex and gender are not the same.

-If it is necessary to collect gender information, best practice is to let participants enter their own response in a text box, rather than providing a pre-determined list of options.
-This allows for a more accurate representation of the data.
+Free-response text boxes allow for a more accurate representation of individuals.
 While it does create a bit more work for the researchers -- for example, answers of ‘f’, ‘F’, ‘female’, ‘woman’ and misspellings thereof may need to be binned together for analysis -- we have found the additional labor to be minimal, even in studies with several hundred participants.

 4. Keep lists inclusive and flexible.